CIDgravity/cidg-docs/content/en/storage-providers/get-started/setup-connector/index.md

 weight: 102
 toc: true
 ---

+## For Curio

+Only the CIDgravity token is needed to setup the connectivity

+## For Boost and Dropplet

 The CIDgravity connector is an unprivileged open source python script.
 It leverages the standard dealFilter hooks called on each deal request.